loist-mcp-server

 # Run specific test file

-pytest tests/test_process_audio_complete.py
+docker-compose exec mcp-server pytest tests/test_process_audio_complete.py -v

 Code Quality & Static Analysis